 I am a former elementary school teacher and have been a swim coach for many years.
 I swam competitively for most of my life, and through college.
 After college, I tried numerous workout routines and ran my first marathon.
 I was introduced to CrossFit in March 2012, and immediately wondered -where has this been my whole life?
 I love being able to set goals for myself and see those goals come to fruition, and knowing that there is always something to improve on and strive for.
 I especially love the community, camaraderie and friendships I have made at CrossFit Adaptation and CrossFit Falls Church.
 I received my Level 1 Certification in September 2013, and I also have a NASM personal training certification.
 I look forward to helping others reach their goals and I am excited to be a part of the CFA/CFFC coaching staff

 As an attorney, I spend most of my working hours at a desk in front of the computer, like so many others do.
 When I discovered CrossFit in 2012, I was immediately hooked and, over the course of the months that followed, I realized that CrossFit was a way not only to increase my overall fitness, but also to develop and improve my daily motor patterns.
 I appreciate that CrossFit produces measurable physical results while presenting a different set of mental challenges than what our normal workday provides.
 I’ve enjoyed seeing what my body is capable of doing through CrossFit, and look forward to continuing to share this knowledge and experience with others, and in particular, with those who may not come with a background in athletics.
-I hold certificates as both as a CrossFit Level 1 Trainer and a CrossFit Weightlifting Trainer.
+I hold certificates as a CrossFit Level 1 and Level 2 Trainer, USA Weightlifting Level 1, as well as a CrossFit Weightlifting Trainer.